-Gentamicin should mainly damage the balance part of your ear, but there is a risk it could it damage your hearing too.
+Gentamicin should mainly damage the balance part of your ear, but there's a risk it could damage your hearing as well.

 Some surgeons prefer to apply the gentamicin directly to the inner ear during a minor operation.
 This means they can control the exact dose of gentamicin that enters your ear.

 Destructive surgery may be considered if only one ear is affected by Ménière's disease.
-The hearing in the affected ear must be considered to be 'socially inadequate' (you cannot hear enough to function in social situations).
-As an approximate guide, if you cannot hear sounds that are below 50 decibels, this may count as socially inadequate.
+The hearing in the affected ear must be considered to be "socially inadequate" (you can't hear enough to function in social situations).
+As an approximate guide, if you can't hear sounds below 50 decibels, this may count as socially inadequate.

-Destructive surgery is used to destroy the part of your inner ear that is causing your vertigo attacks.
-However, these operations can cause permanent hearing loss in the treated ear so will only be considered if you already have permanently reduced hearing in the affected ear.
+Destructive surgery is used to destroy the part of your inner ear causing your vertigo attacks.
+However, these operations can cause permanent hearing loss in the treated ear, so will only be considered if you already have permanently reduced hearing in the affected ear.

 Destructive surgery can be done by:

-- destroying the balance part of your audio-vestibular nerve – the nerve that transmits sounds and balance information to the brain
+- destroying the balance part of your audio-vestibular nerve – the nerve transmitting sounds and balance information to the brain

-After the surgery, your other ear will take over your hearing and balance functions.
+After surgery, your other ear will take over your hearing and balance functions.

 Safety and effectiveness of surgery

 There are very few clinical trials looking into the effectiveness of surgery for Ménière's disease, which is why surgery is rarely considered.
-If your ENT specialist thinks you may benefit from having surgery, they will discuss the procedure and any risks in more detail with you.
+If your ENT specialist thinks you may benefit from having surgery, they'll discuss the procedure and any risks in more detail with you.

 Support groups and charities

 There are several support groups and charities that can provide you with useful information and advice about living with Ménière's disease.
-They can also put you in touch with other people who have the condition so you can share experiences and provide support to one another.
+They can also put you in touch with other people with the condition.

 See living with Ménière's disease for more information.